MystenLabs/walrus-docs/docs/overview/encoding.md

   (this can only happen if the user that encoded the blob was malicious and encoded it incorrectly).
   We can extract one symbol per sliver to form an inconsistency proof.
-  Storage nodes may delete slivers belonging to inconsistently encoded blobs, and upon request return either the inconsistency proof or an incosistency certificate posted on-chain.
+  Storage nodes may delete slivers belonging to inconsistently encoded blobs, and upon request return either the inconsistency proof or an inconsistency certificate posted on-chain.